awsdocs/aws-doc-sdk-examples/go/ec2/README.md

 The unit test mocks the service client and the `RunInstances` and `CreateTags` functions.

+### CreateKeyPair/CreateKeyPair.go

+This example creates a new Amazon EC2 key pair.

+`go run CreateKeyPair.go -k KEY-NAME`

+- _KEY-NAME_ is the name of the new key pair.

+The unit test mocks the service client and the `CreateKeyPair` function.

+### CreateSecurityGroup/CreateSecurityGroup.go

+This example creates a security group.

+`go run CreateSecurityGroup.go -n NAME -d DESCRIPTION [-v VPC-ID]`

+- _NAME_ is the name of the security group.
+- _DESCRIPTION_ is a description of the security group.
+- _VPC-ID_ is the ID of the VPC associated with the group.

+The unit test mocks the service client and the `DescribeVpcs`, `CreateSecurityGroup`, and `AuthorizeSecurityGroupIngress` functions.

+### DeleteKeyPair/DeleteKeyPair.go

+This example deletes a new Amazon EC2 key pair.

+`go run DeleteKeyPair.go -k KEY-NAME`

+- _KEY-NAME_ is the name of the key pair to delete.

+The unit test mocks the service client and the `DeleteKeyPair` function.

+### DeleteSecurityGroup/DeleteSecurityGroup.go

+This example deletes a security group.

+`go run DeleteSecurityGroup.go -n NAME`

+- _NAME_ is the name of the security group to delete.

+The unit test mocks the service client and the `DeleteSecurityGroup` function.

+### DescribeAddresses/DescribeAddresses.go

+This example displays some information about the Elastic IP addresses for your account's VPC.

+`go run DescribeAddresses.go`

 ### DescribeInstances/DescribeInstances.go

 This example lists your reservation IDs and instance IDs.

 `go run DescribeInstances.go`

+### DescribeKeyPairs/DescribeKeyPairs.go

+This example retrieves a list of Key Pairs stored in Amazon EC2.

+`go run DescribeKeyPairs.go`

+### DescribeSecurityGroups/DescribeSecurityGroups.go

+This example displays information about your security groups.

+`go run DescribeSecurityGroups.go`

 ### MonitorInstances/MonitorInstances.go